alish0001/notes/README.md

 # notes

-Scalable RESTful API that allows users to create, read, update, and delete notes.
+Scalable RESTful API that allows users to create, read, update, share, and delete notes.

 ## choice of framework

 First of all node js library is used in the project.
 The projects mainly deals with the I/O operations.
 Node js is proficient to deal with I/O;

-## choide of db
+## choice of db

 Mongo Db is used because I am familiar with mongo db.
 Rate limiting could have been further more inhanced with the help of redis.